 Questioning and Cross-Examination of Parties, Witnesses, and experts (if any)

-Hearing Decision Maker concludes the hearing, informs Parties of next steps, and stops the recording.
+Decision Maker concludes the hearing, informs Parties of next steps, and stops the recording.

 8. Written Determination Regarding Responsibility

-The Hearing Decision Maker shall issue a written determination regarding responsibility, applying the preponderance of the evidence standard (i.e., more likely than not), which shall include:
+The Decision Maker shall issue a written determination regarding responsibility, applying the preponderance of the evidence standard (i.e., more likely than not), which shall include:

 Identification of the allegations of Prohibited Conduct;